Cicero-ly/topic-classification/README.md

 This is a batch job, and runs at some periodic interval on a separate loop from the primary content ingestion ([Cicero-ly/integrations](https://github.com/cicero-ly/integrations)).

 It queries for "valuable" and "reviewed" thoughts (that haven't been looked at for topic classification yet), summarizes them, then assigns topics to the thought itself.
-We also save ancillary artifacts that we get from this process, including `rejected_topics` (topics which don't fit our current criteria, but we might need or want to analyze later) and `content_transcript` for youtube videos.
+We also save ancillary artifacts that we get from this process, including `untracked_topics` (topics which don't fit our current criteria, but we might need or want to analyze later) and `content_transcript` for youtube videos.

 ### Filtering
 There is also an additional rudimentary filter we use to filter out thoughts _after_ they've been fetched from DB, but should not be processed for the purposes of this pipeline (see `thought_should_be_processed()`).